-The European Commission set up a new High Level Forum for a Better Functioning Food Supply Chain to help develop policy in the food and drink sector and contribute to a better functioning food supply chain.
-A new Commission decision, providing a new mandate, was adopted on 1 June 2015.
+In 2010, the European Commission set up a high level forum for a better functioning food supply chain to help develop policy in the food and drink sector as well as contribute to a better functioning food supply chain.

 The first high level forum concluded in 2014.
 In 2015, under the leadership of Commissioner Elżbieta Bieńkowska, the Commission reiterated the importance of the work of the forum and decided to launch a new generation of the forum.
 The new mandate was set from 1 June 2015 - 31 December 2019.
 It aimed to continue the constructive dialogue among European public and private stakeholders about key issues, as well as new challenges affecting the competitiveness of the food supply chain.